benjaminpick/java-thumbnailer/README.md

   * remove log4j info messages
   * Find a way to let him fail if he can't convert the file (sb is a binary format and really shouldn't be treated as plain text.)
 * PDFBox: Library Conflict with regain.
 (We need to include this in the plugin, but it is included in a maybe-loaded preparator as well.)
   * That means that both should be updated at the same time!
-(1.6.0 is already out.)

 ### Bugs:

 ### Test:

 * MacOS hasn't been tested yet
-* MIME Tests aren't correctly working yet
+* MIME Tests aren't correctly working yet (MS Office files are hard to distinguish.
+Maybe Tika?
+POI?)

 ### Nice-to-have: